MTXstudio/prism-contracts/README.md

 ## Architecture

-Polygon enables the decentralised storage of ownership records for traits (ERC1155 - semi-fungible tokens) as well as the parent NFT.
-The parent NFT inherits the metadata from the combination of traits.
-The metadata connected to the traits and parent NFT are stored in tableland.
-Tableland enables imutable storage for trait metadata and mutable storage of parent NFT metadata.
+Polygon enables the decentralised storage of ownership records for layers (ERC1155 - semi-fungible tokens) as well as the canvas NFT.
+The canvas NFT inherits the metadata from the combination of layers.
+The metadata connected to the layers and canvas NFT are stored on an API.
+Our API enables storage for layer metadata and mutable storage of canvas NFT metadata.
 The images for all traits are stored on IPFS.

 ## Components